xxoolm/LuaNode/README.md

 NEW UPDATE FOR ESP32:
 --------------------------------------

 New version of LuaNode32 is developed based on esp-idf and compatible with `Esplorer`.
+User can program with Lua, send and save Lua code to hardware via Esplorer.

 The following figures show the DOIT ESP32 dev-board.
 To buy the ESP32 dev-board click [Here](https://item.taobao.com/item.htm?spm=a312a.7700824.w4002-7420449993.9.yduA0V&id=542459608596)